TulaneCS/PACE/submission.md

 We invite submissions of original ongoing research focused on participatory approaches for public sector AI.
 Submissions should broadly align with one or more of the workshop themes of awareness, access, ability, alignment, and accessibility in public sector AI.

 ## Submission Format
 - **Length**: Submissions must be at most 5,000 words.
+There is no page limit.
 - **Categories**: We accept three types of submissions:
-  - **Work-in-progress papers** Present initial research findings or innovative ideas in the early stages of development.
+  - **Work-in-progress papers** These submissions can present initial research findings or innovative ideas that are in the early stages of development.
+They should high- light the next steps for further research.
-  - **Position papers** Offer literature reviews, reveal systematic shortcomings, or propose new Responsible AI solutions for the public sector.
+  - **Position papers** hese can consist of literature re- views that reveal systematic shortcomings in the way re- searchers have been thinking about community-engaged AI.
+They can also propose new RAI solutions for the pub- lic sector, with or without (light) evaluations.
-  - **Artifact papers**  Include software, prototypes, pictorials, etc., described in an accompanying short paper.
+  - **Artifact papers**  These could be in the form of soft- ware, prototypes, pictorials, etc. The artifacts must be de- scribed in an accompanying short paper.
 - **Formatting**: Authors should prepare their submissions using the AAAI submission templates, available in both [LaTeX/Overleaf](https://www.overleaf.com/latex/templates/aaai-press-latex-template/jymjdgdpdmxp) and [Word](https://dx15.sciencesconf.org/conference/dx15/pages/dx.doc) formats, with LaTeX users encouraged to utilize Overleaf for convenient collaboration.
 More guidelines can be found [here.](https://aaai.org/aaai-conference/submission-instructions/) Submissions should be in accessible PDF format.

 ## Submission Process
 All submissions will be peer-reviewed through a double-blind process.
-Each submission will be reviewed by at least two program committee members and one organizing committee member.
+Each submission will be reviewed by at least two program committee members, with an organizing committee member adding a meta-review.
 Papers must be submitted anonymously as PDF documents via the [Microsoft CMT system](https://cmt3.research.microsoft.com/).

 ### Anonymity Requirements
 - Authors must not reveal their identities in the submitted papers.